UWPCE-PythonCert/SystemDevelopment/slides_sources/source/threading-multiprocessing.rst

 Pooling
 -------

-A processing pool contains worker processes with only a configured number running at one time
+A processing ``Pool`` contains worker processes, where at most a pre-specified number of them run at any single time.

 .. code-block:: python

     from multiprocessing import Pool
     pool = Pool(processes=4)

-The Pool module has several methods for adding jobs to the pool
+The ``Pool`` module contains several methods for adding jobs to the pool.

 ``apply_async(func[, args[, kwargs[, callback]]])``